-IPO underpricing has long been a focus of academic and media attention, with an extensive body of research exploring its correlates (Aggarwal 2003; Aggarwal, Prabhala & Puri 2002; Colaco, Ghosh, Knopf & Teall 2009; Corwin & Schultz 2005; Grinblatt & Hwang 1989; Ibbotson & Jaffe 1975; Loughran & Ritter 2002; Ritter 1998; Rock 1986; Welch 1992; Welch 1989).
-Yet, the vast majority of the existing literature has not fully grasped the primary drivers of underpricing (Katti & Phani 2016, p.
+IPO underpricing has long been a focus of academic and media attention, with an extensive body of research exploring its correlates (Aggarwal 2003; Aggarwal, Prabhala & Puri 2002; Colaco et al. 2009; Corwin & Schultz 2005; Grinblatt & Hwang 1989; Ibbotson & Jaffe 1975; Loughran & Ritter 2002; Ritter 1998; Rock 1986; Welch 1992; Welch 1989).
+Yet the majority of the existing literature has not fully grasped the primary drivers of underpricing (Katti & Phani 2016, p.
 35).
-In fact, some of the leading theories explaining IPO underpricing have limited applicability given current market conditions, regulatory environment, and the prevalence of the book-building method as the primary mechanism for selling IPOs in the United States.
+In fact, some of the leading theories explaining IPO underpricing have limited applicability given current market conditions, the regulatory environment, and the prevalence of the book-building method as the primary mechanism for selling IPOs in the United States.
 In the remainder of this section, we review some of the leading theories explaining IPO underpricing.
 The goal of our research is not to invalidate these theories but to examine their limitations and propose an additional potential explanation for this phenomenon.
 We posit that IPO underpricing is attributable to multiple factors, and we seek to introduce a novel cause that, to the best of our knowledge, has not been previously suggested in the literature.

 Information asymmetry theories

-Over the years, researchers have identified and modeled information asymmetry as a crucial determinant in IPO underpricing (Baron 1982; Rock 1986; Welch 1992).
-These information asymmetry models—which were also extended to other financial markets transactions such as equity crowdfunding (Ahlers, Cumming, Gunther & Schweizer 2015) and the initial offering of digital coins (Ofir & Sadeh 2020)—view information asymmetry as a crucial market friction which hampers the ability of investors to estimate the true value of an asset.
-One of the prevailing theories in this area is Rock’s winner’s curse theory, which stipulates that IPO underpricing occurs because the winning bidder in an IPO auction typically overestimates the value of the stock.
-To avoid the curse of overpaying, the winning bidder may demand a lower price, leading to underpricing (Rock 1986).
+Over the years, researchers have identified and modeled information asymmetry as a crucial factor in IPO underpricing (Baron 1982; Rock 1986; Welch 1992).
+These information asymmetry models—which were also extended to other financial market transactions such as equity crowdfunding (Ahlers et al. 2015) and the initial offering of digital coins (Ofir & Sadeh 2020)—view information asymmetry as a crucial market friction that hampers investors’ ability to estimate an asset’s true value.
+One of the prevailing theories in this area is Rock’s (1986) “winner’s curse” theory, namely that IPO underpricing occurs because the winning bidder in an IPO auction typically overestimates the stock’s value.
+To avoid overpaying, the winning bidder may demand a lower price, leading to underpricing.

 However, Rock’s theory exhibits several limitations when applied to today’s capital markets.
 Notably, the theory is primarily relevant to situations with a strict pro-rata allocation and is irrelevant to the book-building method (Ljungqvist 2007, p.
 389).
-Today, in the United States and an increasing number of countries, underwriters bringing issues to the market usually follow a book-building approach (Jagannathan, Jirnyi & Sherman 2015, pp. 285-291; Jovanovic & Szentes 2007, p.
-1; Kati & Phani 2016, p.
+Today, in the United States and an increasing number of other countries, underwriters bringing issues to the market usually follow a book-building approach (Jagannathan, Jirnyi & Sherman 2015, pp. 285–291; Jovanovic & Szentes 2007, p.
+1; Katti & Phani 2016, p.
 41; Sherman 2005, p.
-615), which is designed to mitigate the magnitude of information asymmetry (Ljungqvist 2007, p.
+615) designed to mitigate the magnitude of information asymmetry (Ljungqvist 2007, p.
 391).
-Under this method, offer prices are conditioned on nonbinding pre-offer indications of interest, allowing prospective investors to place flexible bids within a predetermined price range (Kati & Phani 2016, p.
+Under this method, offer prices are conditioned on nonbinding pre-offer indications of interest, allowing prospective investors to place flexible bids within a predetermined price range (Katti & Phani 2016, p.
 43).
 During this process, bidders indicate to the book-builder the number of shares that they are interested in and the corresponding price at which they are willing to purchase.
 These bids are recorded and then analyzed by the underwriter to arrive at the final offer price for the issued security.